Anisotropic spectral cut-off estimation under multiplicative measurement errors: Appendix

 \subsection{Preliminaries}

-\paragraph{Properties of the Mellin transform} We will now present some proof sketches for the properties of the Mellin transform stated in Section \ref{mt}.
+We will now present some proof sketches for the properties of the Mellin transform stated in Section \ref{mt}.
 We recall that for a function $h\in \Lz^2(\pRz^d, \bm x^{\ushort{2\bm c-\bm 1}})$ we defined the Mellin transform developed in $c\in \Rz$ by

 where